 - Prepare the gravy: In a small bowl, dissolve the cornstarch in the water and set aside.

 - In a large saucepan, melt the butter.
 Add the flour and cook, stirring regularly, for about 5 minutes, until the mixture turns golden brown.
-Add the garlic and cook for a further 30 seconds.

 - Add the beef and chicken broth and bring to a boil, stirring with a whisk.
 Stir in the cornstarch and simmer for 3 to 5 minutes or until the sauce thickens.
 Season with pepper.
 Taste and add additional salt, if necessary, to taste.
 Make ahead and re-warm or keep warm until your fries are ready.